Quick Summary

 • Prohibition on unfair related-party transactions.

-A listed company has continuing disclosure and reporting obligations under the Measures for the Administration of Information Disclosure by Listed Companies and PRC law, including the requirement to publish annual, interim and quarterly accounts and reports, prepared in accordance with CASBE, as well as the requirement to notify the public of any information that constitutes inside information.
+A listed company has continuing disclosure and reporting obligations under the Measures for the Administration of Information Disclosure by Listed Companies and PRC law, including the requirement to publish annual, half-year and quarterly accounts and reports, prepared in accordance with CASBE, as well as the requirement to notify the public of any information that constitutes inside information.

 Fees

-[Last updated: 1 January 2024, unless otherwise noted]
+[Last updated: 1 February 2026, unless otherwise noted]

 A company seeking to list must pay both initial listing fees and annual fees.
-The initial listing fee ranges from RMB70,000 (approx. US$9,891) to RMB175,000 (approx. US$24,728) for the SSE and ranges from RMB300,000 (approx. US$42,390) to RMB650,000 (approx. US$91,845) for the SZSE.
-The annual fee ranges from RMB25,000 (approx. US$3,533) to RMB75,000 (approx. US$10,598) for the SSE and ranges from RMB50,000 (approx. US$7,065) to RMB150,000 (approx. US$21,195) for the SZSE, depending on the nominal value of shares listed.
-For any issuer on the Main Board, the initial listing fee or the ongoing fees are temporarily waived from 1 January 2024, except that for companies with a total amount of capital stock over RMB800 million (approx. US$113.04 million) listed on the SZSE, the initial listing fee or the ongoing fees are temporarily reduced by half.
+The initial listing fee ranges from RMB70,000 (approx. US$10,010) to RMB175,000 (approx. US$25,025) for the SSE and ranges from RMB300,000 (approx. US$42,900) to RMB650,000 (approx. US$92,950) for the SZSE.
+The annual listing fee ranges from RMB25,000 (approx. US$3,575) to RMB75,000 (approx. US$10,725) for the SSE and ranges from RMB50,000 (approx. US$7,150) to RMB150,000 (approx. US$21,450) for the SZSE, depending on the nominal value of shares listed.
+For any issuer on the Main Board, the initial listing fee or the annual listing fees are temporarily waived from 1 January 2026.